xujustinj/Asteria/README.md

 The best way (I could think of) to avoid redundancy is to have weight vectors that are "as orthogonal as possible".
 Specifically, we want to minimize their pairwise dot products.
 I don't know any fast way to compute this, so Asteria uses a heuristic:

 If there are n neurons in the previous layer, each group of n weight vectors correspond to some random rotation of the standard basis in R^n.
-Within the groups, vectors are maximally
+Within the groups, vectors are mutually orthogonal; between the groups it is up to chance.

 This seems to be an uncommon technique that occasionally comes up in research (e.g. [Weideman](https://hjweide.github.io/orthogonal-initialization-in-convolutional-layers)), so I'll definitely be doing more testing to see if it is empirically useful.
 Stay turned for more developments.